 Training for small business employees needs to address the unique pain points that small business owners know all too well.
-Like, how do you improve onboarding and prevent turnover?
-How do you streamline your training so that your employees can easily study — and retain key learnings?
+Like, how do you improve your onboarding process to prevent turnover?
+How do you ensure employees actually retain knowledge and gain new skills?
 How do you keep up with the ever-changing compliance requirements and the new realities of remote training?

 Most importantly: how do you do all the above without breaking the bank?
-After all, according to this Forbes article, pre-crisis economic activity is still a long stretch away.
+After all, according to the World Economic Forum, small businesses are still struggling to bounce back from the COVID-19 crisis.
 And while you understand the importance of continuous training for your team, you also need to keep the lights on.
 So, when it comes to small business employee training, you are looking for two things: low cost and effective.

-With an LMS (Learning Management System), you don’t need to outsource your training.
-And you can reuse all that content as many times as you need.
+With a Learning Management System, you don’t need to outsource your training.
+You can create your own courses and reuse all that content as many times as you need.
 Or, you can buy off-the-shelf, high-quality courses from your LMS vendor.

-An LMS also helps you streamline your training, offering eLearning solutions that are ideal for a remote working environment.
-Plus, it makes complicated subjects, like compliance training, easier to teach and keep track of.
+Additionally, an LMS for a small business helps you streamline your training, offering eLearning solutions that are ideal for a remote working environment.

 Sounds ideal, right?
-But it’s like we said earlier: there is no “one size fits all”.
-There are many LMS solutions out there, offering a variety of features that are not really essential to small business training.
-You need to make sure your selected vendor offers all the LMS features your business needs to thrive.
-You also need to make sure they don’t sneak in any unnecessary-to-you features that will only drive the price up.
+But remember, there is no “one size fits all.”
+On one hand, you need to make sure your selected vendor offers all the LMS features your business needs to thrive.
+On the other hand, you also need to be careful that the LMS vendor doesn’t sneak in any unnecessary features that will only drive the price up.

-The 10 essential LMS features for small business training
+10+1 essential LMS features for small business employee training

-Finding the ideal LMS for small business will take up valuable time and effort.
+Finding the ideal training software for small business training takes time and effort.
 It’s important that it doesn’t take unnecessary cost too, especially when you’re training on a budget.
-That’s why we’ve rounded up the 10 top LMS features you need to look out for when researching possible vendors.
-Before selecting an LMS for small business, go through this list of LMS features below and make sure your vendor offers 10/10.
+That’s why we’ve rounded up the top features you need to look out for when researching possible LMS vendors.

 2. Ability to support a wide range of media assets

-Small business training should be imaginative and diverse, not sterile and repetitive.
-To that end, the best LMS for small businesses should be able to support a variety of media assets.
-Think anything from Word documents and PDF files to interactive quizzes, and anything from PowerPoint presentations and videos to podcasts.
+Small business training should be imaginative and diverse.
+To that end, an LMS for a small business should be able to support a variety of media assets.
+Think anything from PDF files and infographics to interactive quizzes, videos, and podcasts.

 4. Employee collaboration options